BHenriques16/interpretability_project/README.md

 # Interpretability Evaluation in Face Classification Models

-This project implements and compares different **Interpretability AI ** methods applied to a facial attribute classification model (ResNet-18) trained on the **CelebA** dataset.
+This project implements and compares different **Interpretability ** methods applied to a facial attribute classification model (ResNet-18) trained on the **CelebA** dataset.

 The key differentiator of this project is its **robust quantitative validation** pipeline.
 Instead of using manual bounding boxes or approximations, it employs real anatomical segmentation masks (from the **CelebAMask-HQ** dataset) to calculate the spatial precision of explanations (Attribution Localization / IoU).